Prerequisite

 You should get the following output:

-You will need to edit the MySQL main configuration file to enable the binary logging.
+You must edit the MySQL main configuration file to enable binary logging.

 nano /etc/mysql/mariadb.conf.d/50-server.cnf